mcandre/specs/README.md

 All of these tricks are combined together preemtively in `specs` Ruby recipes, so that you don't have to bother looking through `man` pages for version info.

+# INSTALLATION

+1. Copy the specs root folder to a local directory such.
+2. Add the specs directory to path.

 # ADDONS

 Additional `specs` Ruby recipes are loaded from the `commands` subdirectory.
 The addons therein can serve as a template for custom aspects.